fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Treaty of No-Business.
 Muslims should have involvement in society, not only in problems of muslims but the problems of all the opressed.
 React to social problems.
 He was the youngest participant of the pact.
+Between 580 CE and 590 CE, Mecca experienced a bloody feud between Quraysh and Bani Hawazin that lasted for four years, before a truce was reached.
+After the truce, an alliance named Hilf al-Fudul (The Pact of the Virtuous)[44] was formed to check further violence and injustice; and to stand on the side of the oppressed, an oath was taken by the descendants of Hashim and the kindred families, where Muhammad was also a member.[42]
+In later days of his life, Muhammad is reported to have said about this pact, "I witnessed a confederacy in the house of 'Abdullah bin Jada'an.
+It was more appealing to me than herds of cattle.
+Even now in the period of Islam I would respond positively to attending such a meeting if I were invited."

-At the time of Jahilia they knew about the true religion of Ibrahim AS, yet they chose to diol worship.
+At the time of Jahilia they knew about the true religion of Ibrahim AS, yet they chose to idol worship.
 </details>

 <details>